Annamarie2019/ExampleDApps/README.md

 `npm update && npm install`.

 2. Clone the repo with `git clone https://github.com/axelarnetwork/axelar-local-gmp-examples.git` and `cd axelar-local-gmp-examples`.

+\[Editor: Admittedly, the above could get old if it was repeated ad infinitum, but maybe it could be stated somewhere early in the doc.]

 3. To make sure all contracts are compiled, run `npm run build`.

 \[Editor: I get "sh: waffle command not found"]